cardoso42/DawnOfEmpires/README.md

 To win the game, you must be the first empire to win in any of the possible categories: culture, economy or military.
 You can have the best army in the world, but if another empire wins a culture victory sooner, you lose.

 ## Components
-- 1: Single player, menu, sound, save/load progress, difficulty levels
+- Single player, menu, sound, save/load progress, difficulty levels
-- 2: Local multiplayer, simple animations
+- Local multiplayer, simple animations
-- 3: Network multiplayer
-- 4: Evolutionary algorithms for AI, procedurally generated world/content